A Simple Guide to Family Meal Planning on a Budget

 - Chop up carrots and bell peppers for the week ahead.

-- If I have just gotten groceries in and was able to get a few rotisserie chickens (beloved amongst large families!), I will go ahead and pick off all the meat (place some in the refrigerator for that week, the rest in the freezer for later meals), and then place the chicken carcass (and all the veggie scraps from prepping those) on the stove for some homemade chicken stock.
+- If I have just gone grocery shopping and was able to get a few rotisserie chickens (beloved amongst large families!), I will go ahead and pick off all the meat (place some in the refrigerator for that week, the rest in the freezer for later meals), and then place the chicken carcass (and all the veggie scraps from prepping those) on the stove for some homemade rotisserie chicken bone broth.

 - I like to use some of the rotisserie chicken to make high protein chicken burritos for lunches throughout the week.